Thank You For Visiting Sedona Legend-

 Frye cattle ranches outside of Sedona included the 22,000-acre Frye Sunshine Ranch near

-ranch holdings in the panhandle of Texas, as well as, oil interests.
-In the 1950's, Jack bought
+holdings in the panhandle of Texas and oil interests.
+In the 1950's, Jack bought the 'Nevajac

-the "Nevajac Ranch" at Crystal River Florida.
-Mr. Frye was the first rancher outside of the
+Ranch' at Crystal River Florida.
+Mr. Frye was the first rancher outside of the King Ranch in

-King Ranch in Texas to own and breed Santa Gertrudis cattle at his Sedona and Crystal River
+Texas to own and breed Santa Gertrudis cattle at his Sedona.
+Sedona Airport on Tabletop

 A long time ago in a decidedly different time,